-5. Leaders Develop Talent

 Your people are more developed and have acquired more skills as a result of your leadership.
 If you cannot say that, you have failed.

 You must motivate and encourage your people to reach levels they thought impossible or unattainable.
 If you don’t, what benefit have you been?

 6. Leaders Clearly Value People Over Process

-If you clearly do not trump people over process, then process becomes more highly valued than people, and your people are lost in the milieu of statistics and reports.
-As a leader you must demonstrate through your behavior and decisions that people are above process – all the time.
+If you clearly do not trump people over process, then the process becomes more highly valued than people, and your people are lost in the milieu of statistics and reports.
+As a leader, you must demonstrate through your behavior and decisions that people are above process – all the time.

 So, what do you think?

 If you had to pick your 6 traits, what would they include?

 What Are Your Six Critical Skills of Leadership?

-(Edition 2)